-With over 20 years of experience in designing and leading global talent acquisition teams, Jennifer Dove is an expert in technology recruitment and strategy.
-Throughout her career, she has held senior positions in several technology organizations within Fortune 50, such as NBCUniversal and Comcast.
+With over 20 years of experience in designing and leading global talent acquisition teams,

+Jennifer Dove is an expert in technology recruitment and strategy.
+Throughout her career, she has held senior positions in several technology organizations within Fortune 50 companies such as NBCUniversal and Comcast.
 Her track record has allowed her to excel in competitive, high-growth environments.

-As Vice President of Talent Acquisition en Mastercard, she is responsible for overseeing talent onboarding strategy and execution, collaborating with business leaders and Human Resources managers to meet operational and strategic hiring objectives.
+As Vice President of Talent Acquisition at Mastercardshe is responsible for overseeing talent onboarding strategy and execution, collaborating with business leaders and HR Managers to meet operational and strategic hiring objectives.
 In particular, she aims to build diverse, inclusive and high-performing teams that drive innovation and growth of the company's products and services.
 In addition, she is adept at using tools to attract and retain the best people from around the world.
 She is also responsible for amplifying Mastercard's employer brand and value proposition through publications, events and social media.

-Jennifer Dove has demonstrated her commitment to continuous professional development by actively participating in networks of Human Resources professionals and contributing to the onboarding of numerous employees at different companies.
-After earning her bachelor's degree in Organizational Communication from the University of Miami, she has held senior recruiting positions at companies in a variety of fields.
+Jennifer Dove has demonstrated her commitment to continuous professional development by actively participating in networks of Human Resources professionals and contributing to the on boarding of numerous employees at different companies.
+After earning her bachelor's degree in Organizational Communication from the University of Miami, she has held management positions in recruitment for companies in various areas.

-On the other hand, she has been recognized for her ability to lead organizational transformations, integrate technologies in recruitment processes and develop leadership programs that prepare institutions for future challenges.
+On the other hand, it has been recognized for its ability to lead organizational transformations, integrate technologies into recruitment processes and develop leadership programs that prepare institutions for future challenges.
 She has also successfully implemented wellness programs that have significantly increased employee satisfaction and retention.